MemoryDealer/LORE/README.md

 ## Tips and Tricks

 ### Debug UI
-Press shift and `~` to bring up the debug UI and console.
+Press `~` to bring up the debug UI and console.
 Alternatively you can only display the performance stats with `shift + ~`.
 There are just a few options in the debug UI currently.

 ![Lore1](images/lore-ui.gif)